New drug combo shows promise in early trial for tough blood cancer

 Summary

-This early-phase study tests whether combining two drugs, venetoclax and inotuzumab ozogamicin, is safe and effective for people with B-cell acute lymphoblastic leukemia (B-ALL).
-About 23 adults with CD22-positive B-ALL that has come back or not responded to treatment will receive the combination.
-The goal is to find the best dose and see how many achieve complete remission.
+This early-phase study tests whether combining two drugs, venetoclax and inotuzumab ozogamicin, is safe and effective for people with B-cell acute lymphoblastic leukemia (B-ALL), a fast-growing blood cancer.
+About 23 adults whose cancer has returned or not responded to treatment will receive the combination.
+The goal is to find the best dose and see if it can lead to remission.

 Disclaimer Read more